IRacing: Gameplay

 iRacing primarily focuses on creating an environment in game that will mimic real-life driving as closely as possible, including the use of LIDAR-scanned cars and tracks.
-In most circumstances, players are confined to a cockpit-only view when driving.

-iRacing offers a day-night-cycle, offering more dynamic racing due to temperature variation and limited sight at night.
+In most circumstances, players are confined to a cockpit-only view when driving. iRacing offers a day-night-cycle, offering more dynamic racing due to temperature variation and limited sight at night.
 As of 2024, iRacing also added a realistic dynamic weather model, simulating rain and fog with its respective effects on the track's surface and temperature.

 Racing wheels and gamepads are supported, as are adaptive controllers and other auxiliary input devices. iRacing also supports the use of VR headsets.
 Support for computer-controlled opponents was added in late 2019.
 Initially limited to a small selection of tracks and cars, the developer has gradually added support for more of the game's content.

 Online play

 Racing seasons and series

 iRacing.com operates in seasons lasting 13 (rarely 14) weeks, four seasons per year.
-New content and features are typically released in the week before the start of a new season.

-iRacing.com sanctions many different race series on its service, some of which are meant to correspond to race series held in real life.
+New content and features are typically released in the week before the start of a new season. iRacing.com sanctions many different race series on its service, some of which are meant to correspond to race series held in real life.
 These are called official series, and can be ranked or unranked.
-In ranked series, the player's performance affects their iRating and Safety Rating (described below).
+In ranked series, the player's performance affects their iRating and Safety Rating.
 With few exceptions, a series uses one car, one class of cars, or a few car classes throughout the entire season.
 Typically, a series runs on a different track each week of the season for 12 (rarely 13) weeks.
-In the last week of the season, so-called Week 13, most regular official ranked series are suspended, and temporarily replaced by unranked races designed to be showcase the new, just released content, and to provide a slightly more relaxed racing experience.
+In the last week of the season, so-called Week 13, most regular official ranked series are suspended, and temporarily replaced by unranked races designed to showcase the new, just released content, and to provide a slightly more relaxed racing experience.

 There are five disciplines of auto racing available for players: sports cars (cars with fenders), formula cars, oval, dirt road (composed of rallycross and trophy truck racing), and dirt oval.
 Before early 2024, sports cars and single-seater (formula) cars were included in a single road discipline.
 Each series has three session types for the given week: Open practice, Race, or Time Trial.
 In most cases, a Race session is immediately preceded by a short two-lap lone Qualifying session which determines the starting order for the race.
 Some series use detached Qualifying session, whereby the best lap time achieved by the player in any Qualifying session they participated determines their relative starting position for all subsequent races in this week.
 Each series has its own seasonal championship for Race and Time Trial, and also a separate, non-series based Time Attack mode.
 Users are allowed to create their own race or practice sessions and their own full series and seasons using iRacings Hosted Sessions and Leagues features, respectively.
 Hosted races and leagues are always unranked.